 I ordered the Koala Crate, and it arrived on our doorstep within just a few days.
 For some reason, I thought it was going to take weeks, so this was a really nice surprise.
 It had my son’s name on it, which was fun for him.
 What kid doesn’t like to get mail?

 My first reaction upon opening the box was that there was a lot more in it than I expected (based on the size of the box).
-The theme was colors.
-Here is the contents:
+The theme was Colors.
+Here is what was inside:

 Watercolor Paints + Brush